zwfisher/better_am_pm/README.md

 * ***TESTS***

-* Gemfile/requirements (force Rails >= 3.2).
+* Anything to simplify the code, ideally only touching where we need to.

-* Anything to simplify the code, ideally calling "super" wherever possible and only touching where we need to.
+* Can we be more elegant/safer about the way this duck-punches Rails?

 * Add a meridian-display option and scripts.